lilcryptomoon/PickleProtocol/README.md

 # Future Development

-# TheJara mining function "opt in based" portion where burned PCK is sent into (the PCK foundation) which is annually awarded to 4 students to assist in collegiate debt/ parents of a student/student entrepreneurs.
+# TheJar mining function "opt in based" portion where burned PCK is sent into (the PCK foundation) which is annually awarded to 4 students to assist in collegiate debt/ parents of a student/student entrepreneurs.

 Major difference are that the  coins are locked the wallet to unlock this feature.
 Maturity level etc.